Texas school districts struggle to reach, help homeless students during pandemic

 “It's a population that is often forgotten except Christmas or Holidays, honestly,” Carter said.
 “We're seeing more and more families that are struggling because they can't pay rent.”

-Maria Mora and her five children first arrived at the Morris Foundation in September.
+Maria Mora and her five children first arrived at the Presbyterian Night Shelter in September.

 “The first day when we came, we are not the same person that we are right now,” said Mora.